basitmalik97/Weather-Application/README.md

 ## Installation

-1. Clone the repository: `git clone `
+1. Clone the repository: `git clone https://github.com/basitmalik97/Weather-Application.git`
-2. Navigate to the project folder: `cd weather-dashboard`
+2. Navigate to the project folder: `cd Weather-Application`
 3. Open the `index.html` file in a web browser.

 ## Credits